Submitting work to Grasslimb

 Please do not submit work to us more often than once every six months unless you have had work accepted previously to our publication, in which case you are not subject to a limit.

-If we have declined your submissions more than ten times, may we kindly suggest your time will be better spend submitting your work elsewhere.
+If we have declined your submissions more than ten times, may we kindly suggest your time will be better spent submitting your work elsewhere?
 We frequently decline submissions not because the work is bad, but because it doesn't fit our editorial style.
 Multiple declines suggest your style is simply not our style.
 We reserve the right to return your submissions unread after ten declines.Submission instructions and format

 Submissions may be made to firstname.lastname@example.org

 (plain text, Word, RTF, or AppleWorks) or to:

 San Diego, CA 92142

 Response time is generally four months.
 Please query after five months, especially for e-mailed manuscripts -- occasionally our spam filters are overenthusiastic.Payment